 In other words, “doing the minimum, is not good enough”.

-We want you to think about Philippians 1:10-11, What is best, pure, blameless, and filled with fruit?
+We want you to think about Philippians 1:10-11, “So that you may be able to discern what is best and may be pure and blameless until the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ — to the glory and praise of God.”
+What is best, pure, blameless, and filled with fruit?
 That ought to be the desire of your heart.
 That ought to turn you on.
 That ought to be something you say, “Yes, this is for me.”
 Getting by is not good enough.
 There are several things we neglect, when we work just to “get by”:

 I. Sometimes We Fail To Set Goals

 Sometimes we fail to set goals.
 Is it easy to set a goal?
 No, it is much easier not to set a goal.
-That is what a train engineer does.
-He does not set a goal.
-When he arrives, he arrives, thirty minutes late, an hour late, OK, two hours late.
-No goal.

 Sometimes we fail to set goals and try a little harder.
 I cannot set your goals.
 I do not know your lifestyle.
 I do not know how many hours you need to work and how far you need to walk, or how long it takes to prepare your lesson.
 You must make a plan, and with every plan you must have a date or a time.
 I must finish preparing my lesson by this date.
 Or at such and such a time, I must be at my lesson.
 Sometimes we fail to try a little bit better.